giovanniKleinCampigoto/JZSSNrest/JZSSNrest/README.md

 - Clone this repository;
 - Import project to eclipse (File > Import... > Project with existing files);
 - Import DB backup to MySQL Workbench located in the db folder (File > Import > Reverse Engineer );
-- Run the project on server or run the JUnit tests, in the tests package.
+- Run the project on server
+- To Run the tests uncomment the last dependency at pom.xml and Run the class SurvivorResourceTest under /test directory as JUnit test.

 # In regards to the api